 Dr. Eric Kandel was awarded the Nobel Prize for Physiology or Medicine in 2000 for his groundbreaking work in discovering the physical mechanism for the storage of memories in neurons.

 His latest book, Age of Insight, looks at memories through a different lens as Kandel explores Vienna, the city of his birth, and the profound impact that it had on the cultural landscape of the Twentieth Century.

 Kandel is slated to deliver the keynote address for the eighth annual Emerson-Wier Liberal Arts Symposium beginning at 7:30 p.m. on March 13 in Te Ata Memorial Auditorium at the University of Science and Arts of Oklahoma in Chickasha.

 The event is free and open to the public.

-The event is free and open to the public and refreshments will be served.
+The concert is free and open to the public.

 Weber is a professor of music and chair of the arts and humanities division at the University of Science and Arts of Oklahoma.
 The concert will be a preview of the performance he is slated to give later this spring in Hungary and Poland.

 University officials honored Clydia Richie Troullier Parker at a luncheon held on Feb.
 19 at the University of Science and Arts of Oklahoma for her role in ending the segregational policies that prohibited African-American women admission to the Oklahoma College for Women (OCW) in 1955.

 Alumni Dylan Cavin and Courtney Morton are scheduled to return to the University of Science and Arts on Feb.
 28 to speak to students about their art and their careers for the 6th annual Career Lecture Series.

 The lecture series is scheduled to begin at 3 p.m. in Room 124 of Davis Hall.